rosemaryturtle/city-scan-automation/frontend/README.md

   - This could probably be done more efficiently.
 - `:::text-column`
   - This section includes all of the left-side content of the site
-  - It also creates all of the map layers, but doesn't show them (for scrollytelling reasons)
   - Note that this section begins with `:::text-column` and ends with `:::`, which creates `<div class="text-column>`
 - `:::maps`
+  - This div defines the right-side content of the site, which is the leaflet map
-  - This is where all of the map layers are ultimately shown
+  - All of the map layers made in `source/maps-web.R`, and saved to the list `plots_html`, are shown here
   - We have built the map layers above but now we want to show them all at once, on a single basemap
-  - Over the course of text-column, we have been adding each new layer to the `all_maps` object

 #### Creating the map layer

+A map layer comprises a map function, some text, and perhaps a chart.
+The map is made in `source/maps-web.R` based off parameters defined in `source/layers.yml`.
+The text is stitched together from the `source/generic-text.yml` and `source/manual-text.md` files.
+To make a new map layer, we then must

 Each map layer begins with a level-3 header (e.g., `### Population density`).
 This is the title that will appear on the lefthand side and is also the label (at least for now) that is used to show/hide the map layers.